||Dynaco / TDF ST-70

 speaking of.
 It

-depends where it fails at different stages on the circuitry,
+depends where it fails at whichever stages on the circuitry,

 it could causes safety hazard which we concern most,